harnoorsingh2/1800_202330_BBY32/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
-* Declan, very excited to be doing this project.
+* Declan, very excited to be doing this project!
 * Davin, Hi.
 * ...
 ## 3. Technologies and Resources Used